abdealijaroli/govert/README.md

 # Govert

-Govert is a Command Line Interface (CLI) application for converting Markdown to HTML.
+Govert is a Command Line Interface (CLI) application for converting Markdown to HTML with Concurrent Batch Conversion and Live Preview.

 ## Installation